FallOutChonny/slack-dark-theme/README.md

 sudo sh /path/to/darkify-slack.sh
 ```

-it will automatically install the dark theme into slack for you, if install successfully, terminal will display `Dark theme applied to Slack.` message, and then restart slack and enjoy it!
-If styles is broken, please open an issue, i will be solve it as soon as posible
+It will automatically install the dark theme into slack for you, if install successfully, terminal will display `Dark theme applied to Slack.` message, and then restart slack and enjoy it!
+If styles is broken, please open an issue, i'll fix it as soon as posible.

 ### My sidebar custom theme